Prepare for FY1 Guide by Specialty

 • Conducting Mini-mental state examination (MMSE) for confused patients

-• Falls assessment
+• Falls workup/falls assessments

-• Updating relatives regularly is especially important in geris where patients may have significant cognitive impairment or are delirious.
+• Updating relatives regularly is especially important in Geris where patients may have significant cognitive impairment or are delirious.
 This is a skill that develops with practice and experience.

 • Liaising with OT/PT/social services to facilitate safe discharge